3tw/student-introductions-solana/README.md

 ## Solana Development Course Exercise - Vue3 App
 This is an exercise from the [Solana development course](https://soldev.app/course).
-Unlike the course code, I finished the exercises in Vue3.
+I didn't use React dependencies as suggested in the course.
+Instead, I decided to make a Vue3 project.
-Key features of the app include connecting and interacting with the user's wallet, making calls to Solana program, fetching accounts, sorting them, and implementing search with pagination.
+Key features of the project include connecting and interacting with the user's wallet, making calls to Solana program, fetching accounts, sorting them, and implementing search with pagination.

 ## Notes
 One of the shortcomings of this app is that it relies on a third-party wallet provider ([solana-wallets-vue](https://github.com/lorisleiva/solana-wallets-vue)) to connect to a user's wallet.